Marxism: Social classes

 This new way of thinking was invented because socialists believed that common ownership of the means of production (i.e. the industries, land, wealth of nature, trade apparatus and wealth of the society) would abolish the exploitative working conditions experienced under capitalism.
 Through working class revolution, the state (which Marxists saw as a weapon for the subjugation of one class by another) is seized and used to suppress the hitherto ruling class of capitalists and (by implementing a commonly owned, democratically controlled workplace) create the society of communism which Marxists see as true democracy.
 An economy based on cooperation on human need and social betterment, rather than competition for profit of many independently acting profit seekers, would also be the end of class society, which Marx saw as the fundamental division of all hitherto existing history.

-Marx saw work, the effort by humans to transform the environment for their needs, as a fundamental feature of humankind.
-Capitalism, in which the product of the worker's labour is taken from them and sold at the market rather than being part of the worker's life, is therefore alienating to the worker.
-Additionally, the worker is compelled by various means (some nicer than others) to work harder, faster, and longer.
-While this is happening, the employer is constantly trying to save on labour costs by paying the workers less and figuring out how to use cheaper equipment.
-This allows the employer to extract the largest amount of work and, therefore, potential wealth from their workers.
-The fundamental nature of capitalist society is no different from that of a slave society in that one small group of society exploits the larger group.
+Marx saw the fundamental nature of capitalist society as little different from that of a slave society in that one small group of society exploits the larger group.